Top 40+ ASP.NET MVC Interview Questions & Answers

 Explore Curriculum

-41. What is the role of the HttpGet and HttpPost attributes in ASP.NET MVC?
-Provide examples of when each attribute is used.
+41. Explain the roles of HttpGet and HttpPost attributes in ASP.NET MVC with examples.

 Ans: